rbavishi/atlas/README.md

 ## OOPSLA 2019

-The system used for the OOPSLA '19 paper is available in the `oopsla-2019-autopandas` branch.
+The system used for the [OOPSLA '19 paper](https://2019.splashcon.org/details/splash-2019-oopsla/51/AutoPandas-Neural-Backed-Generators-for-Program-Synthesis) is available in the `oopsla-2019-autopandas` branch.
-Atlas is an attempt to generalize that system.
+Atlas is a generalization of that system.
+The porting of AutoPandas onto Atlas is ongoing.

 ## Documentation and More Tutorials